Tools | By Duncan Haughey | minute read

-When managing a project, it is important to develop a clear understanding of the customers' requirements and their priority.
-Many projects start with the barest headline list of requirements, only to find later the customers' needs have not been fully understood.
+It is essential to develop a clear understanding of the customers' requirements and priorities when managing a project.
+Many projects start with the barest headline list of requirements, only to find later the customers' needs have not been adequately understood.

-Once there is a clear set of requirements, it is important to rank them.
-This ranking helps everyone (customer, project manager, designer, developers) understand the most important requirements, in what order to develop them, and what not to deliver if there is pressure on resources.
+Once there is a clear set of requirements, it is essential to rank them.
+This ranking helps everyone (customer, project manager, business analyst, designer, developers) understand the most critical requirements, in what order to develop them, and what not to deliver if there is pressure on resources.

 So what is the best method for creating a prioritised list of requirements?